-2.1 All staff should be aware that children going missing, particularly persistently, can act as a vital warning sign of a range of safeguarding issues including neglect, sexual abuse, and child sexual and criminal exploitation, including involvement in county lines.
+- So-called 'honour'-based abuse (including Female Genital Mutilation and Forced Marriage) - 1.2 There is mandatory reporting duty for teachers with regards to FGM so staff should take careful note of that when reading Annex B of Keeping Children Safe in Education. - 1.3 Within this appendix there is further local information, in addition to the information provided in Annex B of Keeping Children Safe in Education September 2023, on the following issues: - Children Missing from Education - CCE, CSE and County Lines: MACE - Domestic abuse - Children with medical conditions - Prevent - Private Fostering - Self-Harm and suicidal behaviour - 1.4 Child-on-child abuse is dealt with separately in Appendix C of this policy. - 1.5 Further information about preventing extremism and radicalisation (the Prevent Duty) is provided in Appendix D of this policy. - 2.
+Children missing or absent from education - 2.1.
+All staff should be aware that children going missing and children who are absent from education, particularly on repeat occasions and/or for prolonged periods, can act as a vital warning sign of a range of safeguarding issues including neglect, sexual abuse, and child sexual and criminal exploitation, including involvement in county lines.
 It may also indicate mental health problems, risk of substance abuse, risk of travelling to conflict zones, risk of female genital mutilation, 'honour' based abuse or risk of forced marriage.
-Early intervention is necessary to identify the existence of any underlying safeguarding risk and to help prevent the risks of a child going missing in future.
-This includes when problems are first emerging but also where children are already known to Children's Social Care and need a social worker (such as on a child in need or child protection plan, or as a looked after child), where going missing from education may increase known safeguarding risks within the family or in the community.
+Early intervention is necessary to identify the existence of any underlying safeguarding risk and to help prevent the risks of a child going missing or being absent from education in future.
+This includes when problems are first emerging but also where children are already known to Children's Social Care and need a social worker (such as on a child in need or child protection plan, or as a looked after child), where going missing or being absent from education may increase known safeguarding risks within the family or in the community.

-- 2.2 All staff should be aware of the importance of completing registers in a timely and accurate way. - 2.3 All in-school procedures around absence, as per the Attendance Policy, should be followed by staff.
-Although the DSL has oversight of attendance, this does not prevent staff from speaking directly with the DSL about the attendance/absence of any child about whom they have concerns, and indeed they should do so.
+- 2.2.
+All staff should be aware of the importance of completing registers in a timely and accurate way. - 2.3.
+All in-school procedures around absence, as per the Attendance Policy, should be followed by staff.
+Although the DSL has oversight of attendance, this does not prevent staff from speaking directly with the DSL about the attendance and absence of any child about whom they have concerns, and indeed they should do so. - 2.4.
+We follow the guidance on school attendance, Working Together to Improve